Merlin Book 1: The Lost Years

-Story
+Plot

 In the beginning, a young boy has just regained consciousness and finds he, along with a woman with long blond hair and a tattered blue tunic, are washed up on a beach.
 The boy encounters a boar as he is walking toward the woman, which tries to attack him and the woman.
 It charges at the boy while he tries to drag the woman into a hollowed out tree trunk.
 He puts the woman in first, then tries to fit himself in but is too big to fit.
 A stag leaps from the forest and stands between him and the boar.
 The stag and the boar fight.
 Angrily, the boar retreats.
 The stag and the boar go away, and soon the woman regains consciousness.
 The woman declares herself the boy's mother, and that her name is Branwen and his is Emrys.
 Years later, Emrys finds that he has magical powers and eventually uses them to defend Branwen against a terrorizing bully who is trying to burn her at the stake.
 Emrys then uses his powers to will an old tree to fall on the bully, trapping him in the fire.

-Emrys, in his attempt to save the boy, goes blind from the fire, but learns to see through a visual "second sight", after swearing never to use his powers again.
+Emrys, in his attempt to save the bully, goes blind from the fire, but learns to see through a visual "second sight", after swearing never to use his powers again.
 After learning to sense well enough to be mobile, Emrys leaves Branwen at the monastery where he had been treated for his burns and sets out to find his true home.

 Emrys builds a raft and floats all the way to the magical and mythical island of Fincayra, which is somewhere between heaven and earth, also called the "in between," place, with only the bag of herbs his mother gives him and the Galator, which is a pendant whose powers are described as "vast beyond knowing".